 We mentioned earlier that, among resale units, you have greater potential to spot under-priced units.
 But the flip side is that it doesn’t always happen.
-Sometimes, there is no desperate seller, and the better deal is a developer’s early bird discount.
+Sometimes, there is no desperate seller, and the better, likelier deal is a developer’s early bird discount.
 If you just can’t find a good resale deal, maybe it’s time to look at new launches.

 Wider range of unit choices

 With resale condos, you must choose among the units that are on sale.
 With new launches, you typically have first pick of the unit you want (depending on the luck of your ballot and/or how early you buy).
-This allows you to pick units that you know are easier to rent out.
+Being able to choose allows you to pick units that you know are easier to rent out.
 For example, you can pick units with a better facing, or which have better access to the car park or pool than other units.
 Assuming you understand your tenant demographic, you can pick the units that you know will appeal to them.

 For new landlords, we suggest resale units – they are simply less risky.
 You can see the current rental rates for a resale unit, and physically inspect the property.
-There is also a transaction history for you to check, so you can reasonably estimate capital appreciation.
+That there’s also a transaction history for you to check helps you reasonably estimate capital appreciation and rental yield.

 As for new launches, unless there’s a lack of willing sellers/sale listings in a specific area you’ve identified, our frank opinion is that they are better suited to seasoned investors.
 You’d need to estimate the unit’s probable rental yield, appreciation, overall appeal etc. You must possess a certain level of acumen, and a good ability to read the location before the property even exists.
 (In rare cases, a new launch project might have certain attributes that give them a huge advantage over resale condos in the vicinity).

-If you found this article interesting, 99.co recommends 9 quick property hacks to spot a good investment unit and investment property vs buying to stay.
+If you found this article interesting, 99.co recommends 9 quick property hacks to spot a good investment unit and Your property buying checklist to maximise rental yield